Example: an equation with the function y and its derivative dy dx

 We have a differential equation!
 It has a function x(t), and it's second derivative.

-The next step would be to solve this to find how the spring bounces up and down over time.
+The next step would be to solve it to find how the spring bounces up and down over time.

 We could also include "damping" (the slowing down of the bouncing due to friction), as we know it won't bounce up and down the same forever.

 OK, we want to solve them, but how?